Everglades Airboat Ride Excursion Review

 Heading Back Home

-The bus ride to the airport was smooth, and before long we were at the Southwest terminal.
+This excursion included transportation back to the Fort Lauderdale airport as part of the ticket price.
+The bus ride to the airport was smooth.
+Before long, we were at the Southwest terminal.
 The only problem—we could not check our bags until 1:30pm!
 We sat in the check-in area for at least an hour until Southwest allowed us to check the bags.
-Once all bags were checked, we made our way down to the security line which was relatively quick.
 We would be back to reality and snow in just a few short hours!

-Have you visited done the Everglades Airboat Ride Excursion in Ft.
+Have you taken the Everglades Airboat Ride Excursion in Ft.
 Lauderdale?
 What other activities do you enjoy pre-cruise or post cruise in Ft.
 Lauderdale?
 Drop us an anchor below to let us know.